Why a compliance-based mindset will fail

 Align your cyber strategy with business outcomes

 While it can be easy to look at risk through a technology or IT perspective, you may be fighting an uphill battle presenting this to non-technical executives and team members.
-Aligning your cyber strategy and investment in tools behind business processes and outcomes allow you to collaborate with other members of the c-suite and the board as a means to further company growth and innovation instead of being seen as a hindrance.
-Start with asking yourself what risks you’re investing the most time and effort in protecting against.
+Aligning your cyber strategy and investment in tools with business processes and outcomes allows you to collaborate with other members of the c-suite and the board.
+This alignment shifts the stance of cyber from a hindrance to a means to further company growth and innovation.
+Start with asking yourself what risks you’re investing the most time and effort in mitigating.
 What are the disruptions caused by those risks if left unprotected?

 Propagate a risk-aware, risk-engaged culture

 The greatest hurdle to overcome in supporting a risk-engaged culture is the foundational principle that there is no such thing as perfect protection.
 To executives that are uneducated on the subject and non-technical, this concept on the surface can be frustrating.
-It is critical to start with presenting risk in the context of business outcomes.
+As such, it is critical to start with presenting risk in the context of business outcomes.
 Risk is a critical piece of the strategic thinking that the c-level and board undertake to steer an organization and they must be effectively informed.
-It is your job as the CISO to present that information as effectively to them as possible.
+It is your job as a security leader to present that information to them as effectively as possible.

 Risk is a critical aspect of business strategy

-The second tenet of a risk engaged culture is the recognition that with any strategic decision about risk comes residual risk that isn’t addressed under the current strategy.
+The second tenet of a risk engaged culture is the recognition that with any strategic decision about risk comes residual risk that can't be addressed under the current strategy.
 Risk, if applied properly, results in secure growth for the business.
-Although, to many CISO’s, any residual risk is seen as a failure to do their job.
-However, a risk-aware culture across the organization can effectively convey the decisions of which risks to address and why.
-This transparency is critical to ensure that the whole organization knows where it stands.
+Although, for too many CISO’s any residual risk is seen as a failure to do their job.
+However, a risk-aware culture across the organization effectively conveys the decisions of which risks to address and why.
+This transparency is imperative to ensure that the whole organization knows where it stands.